springmerchant/themes-lib-baseline/README.md

 ## Development

+Use [scss-lint](https://github.com/brigade/scss-lint) to check for errors before commiting.

 Baseline comes with an example HTML file.
 To rebuild it after adding/changing styles, run `npm run build`.
 That will compile all SCSS files and inject them into `/scripts/template.html`, saving the result to `example.html`.